INSERM-U1141-Neurodiderot/neonat-inflam-microglia/README.md

 - 6-[microglia_C0subclustering.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/6-microglia_C0subclustering.ipynb) for the subclustering of the C0 cluster

 ## Model predicting clusters
+We used a in-house scRNA-seq pipeline targeting 46 genes to replicate the cell cluster proportions obtained by whole-transcriptome RNA sequencing on 19,061 independently obtained cells.
+A multinomial logistic model predicting the cluster membership for each cell was fitted to a training dataset containing data restricted to the gene panel for 95% of the cells from the whole transcriptome expression data set.
+For the remaining 5% of cells used for the whole-trancriptome data set, the fitted model had a good cluster membership prediction performance (AUC = 0.923 and ARI = 0.452).The code to analyse the fitted model is presented in a pdf [document](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/2-Model/Analyse_modele.pdf).

 ## DEG
 Differential expression analyses were performed with the <i>FindAllMarkers</i> of the Seurat package.
 The results are presented in the supplementary table 3: